jrdemadara/idnsync/README.md

-# idnsync
+# rarenet-hq

-An Electron application with Vue
+An Electron application with Vue and TypeScript

 ## Recommended IDE Setup